Landon-Bragg/landon-bragg/README.md

 I'm **Landon Bragg**, a Junior at Baylor University majoring in **Data Science** and minoring in **Business Administration**.
 I’m passionate about building **data-driven solutions** that combine clean design with solid engineering.

----

-## Here's a short summary of what I do

 I focus on blending **machine learning**, **data visualization**, and **data engineering** to create solutions that are both technically sound and user-friendly.

 ---
 <div align="center">